-The Russian Orthodox Church enjoys 110 million members since the fall of Communism, headed by the Patriarch of Moscow.
+The Russian Eastern Orthodox Church enjoys 110 million members since the fall of Communism, headed by the Patriarch of Moscow.
 The Russian Government has supported the Russian Orthodox Church and has restricted inroads from other groups such as the Catholic Church.
 Three tiny communities of Russian Byzantine Catholics exist in Harbin, China, the United States, and Canada without hierarchy.
+5, 6, 12

 The surprise announcement of Pope John XXIII for a Second Vatican Council on January 25, 1959 was welcomed with open arms by the Christian Churches of the East, for the Pope called not only for "an intense spiritual cultivation" of the modern world, but also for a "renewed invitation to the faithful of separated communities."
-His opening speech convening the Second Vatican Council on October 11, 1962 signaled a turning point for improved relations between East and West, as he called for Christian Unity.
+His opening speech convening the Second Vatican Council on October 11, 1962 called for Christian Unity.
+28

 Perhaps the primary issue between Roman Catholics and Eastern Orthodox centers on the hierarchy of the Church.
 Eastern Christians find Scriptural support in the election of Matthias to fill the place of Judas Iscariot in the Acts of the Apostles (Acts 1:15-26).
 Peter "stood up among the brethren" and presided over the group of about 120.
 The Apostles and disciples "put forward" two, Joseph and Matthias.
 "And for them they cast lots, and the lots fell on Matthias" (Acts 1:26).

-Rome sees the Pope as having supreme authority over all of Christianity, citing Matthew 16:18-19, when Jesus gave Peter the keys to the Kingdom, and John 21:15-17, the three calls to Peter to "feed my lambs."
+Rome sees the Pope as the Pastor and Shepherd to the whole Church, citing Matthew 16:18-19, when Jesus gave Peter the keys to the Kingdom, and John 21:15-17, the three calls to Peter to "feed my lambs."
 Thus the Pope appoints each new Roman Catholic bishop throughout the world.
 The Eastern Orthodox see the Pope, the Bishop of Rome and representative of Peter, as "presiding with love, as a first among equals."
 Thus the final choice of a bishop for each autocephalous ("self-headed") Orthodox Church is chosen by its synod of bishops.
 Eastern Catholics maintain an intermediate position, as described by Melkite Patriarch Maximos IV, who pointed out the appointment of bishops in the East is done by synods of bishops and then simply confirmed by the Pope.
 It is the hope that Eastern Catholics serve as a bridge between Catholic and Orthodox!
 3, 6, 7, 29

-The Decree on Eastern Catholic Churches passed on November 21, 1964 with a vote of 2110 to 39, and was promulgated by Pope Paul VI the same day.
-The Decree was a step in the right direction, for it insisted on the equality of rites, avoidance of latinization, and the restoration of the heritage of each Eastern Church.
+The Decree on Eastern Catholic Churches passed on November 21, 1964 and was key to Catholic unity, for it insisted on the equality of rites, avoidance of latinization, and the restoration of the heritage of each Eastern Church.

 Important concessions were the recognition of each group of Eastern Catholics as Churches with a particular rite or tradition (OE 2 - Orientalium Ecclesiarum, Article 2), and that these Churches are of equal rank (OE 3).
-Eastern hierarchies should be established where needed (OE 4), and the Churches of the East like those of the West have the right and duty to govern themselves according to their own discipline...and tradition (OE 5), with their Patriarch (OE 7-11).
+Eastern hierarchies should be established where needed (OE 4), and the Churches of the East like those of the West have the right and duty to govern themselves according to their own discipline and tradition (OE 5), with their Patriarch (OE 7-11).